 What Can You Write Off as an Independent Contractor in Canada?

-One of the biggest advantages of contractor status is the ability to deduct business expenses.
+One advantage of contractor status is the ability to deduct legitimate business expenses.

 - Rent or mortgage interest (proportionate)